 However, an organization whose employees can answer the question, “Why are we here?” will create deeper emotional connections with consumers, employees, investors and other stakeholders.
 Today, consumers need brands and products that add a real meaning to their lives, and employees need to understand what the real purpose of working for a specific organization is.
 Brands need not only to represent their products, but the people behind the products too.

 In his very popular Ted Talk, Simon Sinek clearly explained why it is so important for brands to have a purpose.
 We highly recommend you to click on the video bellow to see his full speech.

 To summarize the main idea he presented, Sinek explained that “People don’t buy what you do, they buy why you do it”.
 What you do just proves to the people out there what you believe.

 To finish, a great purpose needs to be followed up by a sustainable, authentic and long-term commitment from the brand to achieve it.
 This will guarantee a noticeable impact on the business.

-Examples of brand purposes summarized in one sentence:
+Examples of real-life brand purposes summarized in one sentence

 Here are some examples of brand purposes summarized in just one sentence.
-You’ll see that some are much stronger than other.
+You’ll see that some can seem stronger than others.
 The stronger the purpose is, the stronger your long-term strategy will be.